radmilak/pytest_plugin/README.rst

 Requirements
 ------------

-You will need the following prerequisites in order to use pytest-html:
+You will need the following prerequisites in order to use pytest-html-profiling:

-- Python 2.7, 3.6, PyPy, or PyPy3
+- Python 2.7, 3.8

 Installation
 ------------

-To install pytest-html:
+To install pytest-html-profiling:

 .. code-block:: bash

-  $ pip install pytest-html
+  $ pip install pytest-html-profiling

 Then run your tests with:

 .. code-block:: bash

-  $ pytest --html=report.html
+  $ pytest --html=report.html --html-profiling --html-call-graph

 ANSI codes
 ----------